 Dutch Elm Disease

-A tree will try to prevent the fungus from spreading by plugging the tissue used to transport water and nutrients.
-This will cause the tree to starve and eventually die.
+A tree will try to prevent the fungus from spreading by plugging the tissue used to transport water and nutrients, causing the tree to starve and eventually die.
 To monitor and keep track of the elm trees in your neighbourhood, you can talk to our team of experienced arborists at ArborCare and keep the elm trees of Calgary and Edmonton DED-free.

 - Leaves suddenly wilting.
 Since the upper branches are typically the first ones affected, this can be hard to spot.

 - Dying branches and yellow, brown and curling leaves, usually appearing in June and early July.

 - Brown or red streaks that can be seen in the wood when the bark is pulled back.

 It is critical to know that due to DED, a small tree can die in less than a month.
 If you are having doubts, you can request a consultation with a professional arborist to check for the symptoms.